Proverbs 25 – Hezekiah’s Collection of Solomon’s Proverbs

 a.
 A righteous man who falters before the wicked: Sometimes it is true that a righteous man stumbles and falters.
 This is always sad, but even more so when it happens before the wicked, in the view of those who reject God and His wisdom.

 i.
-“What a blemish was it for Abraham to fall under the reproof of Abimelech! for Samson to be taken by the Philistines in a whorehouse! for Josiah to be inminded of his duty by Pharaoh Necho! for Peter to be drawn by a silly wench to deny his master, &c.!”
+“What a blemish was it for Abraham to fall under the reproof of Abimelech! for Samson to be taken by the Philistines in a whorehouse! for Josiah to be minded of his duty by Pharaoh Necho! for Peter to be drawn by a silly wench to deny his master!”
 (Trapp)

 ii.
 “The gross wickedness of the ungodly passes in silence.
 But Satan makes the neighborhood ring with the failings of those who profess to be Christians.”
 (Bridges)

 b.
-Is like a murky spring and polluted well: Instead of the clarity and life-giving property of clean, clear water; a compromised life is like a dirty pool.
+Is like a murky spring and polluted well: Instead of the clarity and life-giving property of clean, clear water, a compromised life is like a dirty pool.
 It gives no life, no clarity, no refreshment, and no help.
-It only frustrates the purpose of water in that context.

 i.
 “His despicable compromise disappoints, deprives and imperils the many who have learned to rely on him for their spiritual life.”
 (Waltke)